SiliconLabsSoftware/bluetooth_applications/bluetooth_ir_generator/README.md

 ![ir flowchart](image/ir.png)

+---

 ### Testing ###

 In this example, IR stream start/stop is controlled by a key event.
 We can use Console window for tracking the run status and logic analyzer/oscilloscope to check the IR waveform.

 ![console](image/console.png)

+---

+## Report Bugs & Get Support ##

+To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.
+Please reference the board, project, and source files associated with the bug, and reference line numbers.
+If you are proposing a fix, also include information on the proposed fix.
+Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.

+Questions and comments related to these examples should be made by creating a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.

+---